letstri/nixle/docs/overview/services.md

 ## Usage

 To use a service, you need to pass it to the `services` object when creating a router.
-Then, you can access the service's methods in the `routes` function by destructing the `services` object.
+Then, you can access the service's methods in the `routes` function by destructing the second parameter of the function.

 ```ts
 import { createRouter } from 'nixle';